Interaction between initial behavior of temperature and the mean curvature of the interface in two-phase heat conductors: Introduction

 The rest of the paper is organized as follows.
-In section \ref{section_Laplace}, we introduce the Laplace-Stieltjes transform $U_\lambda$ of the temperature $u$ and state the corresponding asymptotic formula \eqref{asymptotic formula for Laplace-Stieltjes transform in lambda} as $\lambda \to +\infty$ in Theorem \ref{th: asymptotic formula for Laplace-Stieltjes transform in lambda}, since $\lambda \to +\infty$ corresponds to $t \to 0^+$ through the Laplace-Stieltjes transform.
-Section \ref{section_Reduction} is devoted to reducing our setting to the case where $\Omega$ is a bounded $C^2$ domain with two-phase heat conductors with \eqref{two-phase}.
+Section \ref{section_Reduction} is devoted to reducing our setting to the case where $\Omega$ is a bounded $C^2$ domain with two-phase heat conductors as in \eqref{two-phase}.
 The Gaussian bounds for the fundamental solution of $u_t=\mbox{div}(\sigma\nabla u)$ due to Aronson play a key role.
-In section \ref{section_Proof_of_Theorem 1.1}, we prove Theorem \ref{th: asymptotic formula in time} by using Theorem \ref{th: asymptotic formula for Laplace-Stieltjes transform in lambda} with the aid of Karamata's Tauberian theorem (see Theorem \ref{th:Karamata} in Appendixes).
-A simple estimate \eqref{new pointwise estimates} proved by Lemma \ref{new simple barriers} plays a key role.
-Section \ref{section_Preliminary approximation} is devoted to the preliminary asymptotics for $U_\lambda$ as $\lambda \to +\infty$.
-Lemma \ref{new simple barriers elliptic} is a translation from Lemma \ref{new simple barriers} through the Laplace-Stieltjes transform.
-In section \ref{section_Proof_of_Theorem 2.1}, we prove Theorem \ref{th: asymptotic formula for Laplace-Stieltjes transform in lambda} by employing in principle the blow-up arguments due to Ni-Takagi \cite{NT1993} which succeeded to extract the mean curvature of the boundary from the asymptotic behavior of the least-energy solutions of a singularly perturbed semilinear elliptic Neumann problem.
+In section \ref{section_a key comparison lemma}, we prove a simple estimate \eqref{new pointwise estimates} in Lemma \ref{new simple barriers} and give the explicit solution \eqref{one dimensional solution} in one spatial dimension, both of which play a key role in the proof of Theorem \ref{th: asymptotic formula in time}.
+Section \ref{section_Proof_of_Theorem 1.1} is devoted to the proof of Theorem \ref{th: asymptotic formula in time}.
+We employ in principle the blow-up arguments due to Ni-Takagi \cite{NT1993} which succeeded to extract the mean curvature of the boundary from the asymptotic behavior of the least-energy solutions of a singularly perturbed semilinear elliptic Neumann problem.
 One main difference between theirs and ours concerns the limit entire solution appearing in the asymptotics.
-Namely, their limit solution is radially symmetric and decreasing but our one is one-dimensional bounded and monotone.
+Namely, their limit solution is radially symmetric and decreasing but our one is spatially one-dimensional, bounded and monotone.
 Another one is that they consider the homogeneous Neumann condition on the boundary but we consider the transmission conditions on the interface.